 If you are new to trials in SAP Cloud Appliance Library, there’s a detailed ‘Quick Start Guide’ on the SAP S/4HANA trial page to get started.
-Registration in AWS/Azure and SAP CAL takes ~15 minutes, start-up of your personal trial instance will take ~2-3 hours.
+Registration in SAP CAL and one of the supported hosting providers (AWS, MS Azure, (GCP) takes ~15 minutes, start-up of your personal trial instance will take ~2 hours.

 [Fig 2]: SAP S/4HANA 17090 – 30-day trial summary

 You can receive the trial appliance for installation on your own on-premise hardware either via download or via shipment of 3 Blu-Ray discs (the appliance size is ~ 100 GB).

 The shipment is free of charge, however, corresponding SAP licenses need to be in place.
 The installation of an appliance differs from a “regular” SAP installation, we therefore recommend to have this done by SAP Consulting or an experienced SAP partner, however, customers can also do it on their own and will receive support from SAP.